Stats

 How Rizzler Uses OBP

-Rizzler's AI Batting Order uses OBP as a primary input for lineup construction.
+Rizzler's AI Batting Order, available on the Pro and Club plans, uses OBP as a primary input for lineup construction.
 High-OBP players are placed in the top third of the order where getting on base is most valuable.
 The AI also considers OPS (which includes OBP) for a combined view of offensive value.

-Score games in Rizzler or import GameChanger stats, and OBP calculates automatically for every player.
+Score games in Rizzler on any plan and OBP calculates automatically for every player.
+On Pro and Club, you can also import stats from GameChanger or a CSV file.

 Frequently Asked Questions